 Our best advice?
 Until it's completely healed, leave the piercing alone unless you’re cleaning it!

-What should I do if my tragus piercing gets infected?
+What should I do if my tragus gets infected?

-If you suspect an infection, go back to your piercer as soon as possible.
+If you suspect an infection in your ear canal, go back to your piercer as soon as possible.
 They’ve seen it all before and will advise you on how to treat your infection.
 In some cases, they may switch the jewelry so that your new piercing has more space to swell and heal.

 A beautifully adorned tragus can add a lot of style to your ear stack.
 Here are our biggest tips on how to style your tragus.

-Where can I find jewelry for my tragus piercing?
+Where can I find jewelry for my tragus?

 Our absolute favorite thing about tragus piercings is the versatility of the jewelry for this spot.
 Here at Assolari, we’ve curated a collection of 14k and 18k solid gold tragus piercing studs and hoops in all of the hottest styles!